-Canada Revenue Agency Approves eSignatures for T183 Taxpayers Forms to Reduce Social Contact
+Canada Revenue Agency Extends eSignatures for T183 Taxpayer Forms for 2021 Tax Season

-Among the many economic relief measures for Canadian taxpayers, including deferred filing dates, deferred tax payment, elimination of penalties and interest at this time, the electronic signature provision specifically helps reduce social contact.
+Among the many economic relief measures for Canadian taxpayers, including deferred filing dates, deferred tax payment, elimination of penalties and interest at this time, the electronic signature provision specifically helps maintain social distance.

 The Canada Revenue Agency (CRA or Revenue Canada) had been considering accepting electronic signatures for the millions of Canadian citizens and corporations who authorize tax preparers to file on their behalf using the T183 or T183CORP form.
 Once prepared, the final tax forms used to require a physical signature before filing, necessitating a return visit – in person – to the tax preparer’s office.
 Now that physical signature is no longer needed.